Arman-ali-khan-786/CardUI/Readme.md

 ## About CardUi

-If you are Looking for Amazing Card User Interface(UI) Designs and Effecs for your Projects/websites, then CardUi website is a one stop solution for you.
+If you are Looking for Amazing Card User Interface (UI) Designs and Effects for your Projects/websites, then CardUi website is a one stop solution for you.
 CardUi contains awesome card UI effects for you to use.

 ## Tech Stacks :